Vibhugupta10616/Vibhugupta10616/README.md

 <br/>
 <br/>

-🎓A little about me, I'm an Artificial Intelligence and Machine Learning enthusiast, Python & Tensorflow Developer and always a keen learner from Delhi, India, pursuing B.tech in Computer Science and Engineering (Spec. in AI & ML).
-Currently I'm a research fellow at Fellowship AI and working as a Junior Machine Learning Engineer at Omdena.
+🎓A little about me, I'm an Artificial Intelligence and Machine Learning enthusiast, Tensorflow Developer from Delhi, India, currently in final year of B.tech in Computer Science and Engineering (Spec. in AI & ML).
+Currently I'm working as an AI Intern at Tech Mahindra.
 Beside's Computer Science, I have interest in Indian Classical Music.

 ![](https://komarev.com/ghpvc/?username=Vibhugupta10616&label=Views&color=blue&style=plastic")